Problem Package Format

 Scoring Test Groups

-The score of a test group is determined by its subgroups and test cases.
-If it has no subgroups or test cases, then its score is 0.
-Otherwise, the score depends on the aggregation mode, which is either pass-fail, sum, or min.
-If a group uses pass-fail aggregation, the group must have bounded maximum score and all subgroups must also use pass-fail aggregation.
+• If a group uses pass-fail aggregation, the group must have bounded maximum score and all subgroups must also use pass-fail aggregation.
 If the submission receives an accept verdict for all test cases in the group and its subgroups, the score of the group is equal to its maximum possible score.
 Otherwise the group score is 0.
-If a group uses sum aggregation, the group score is the sum of the scores of its test cases and subgroups.
-If a group uses min aggregation, then the group score is the minimum of these scores.

 The submission score is the score of the secret group.